FaisalAlsaadi/ChatApp/README.md

 Performant application with 60FPS maintained throughout usage.

-For a more detailed explanation of the project please refer to the report file (Report.docx) and the PPTX presentation (presentation.pptx), as well as the above presentation video by clicking the picture.
+For a more detailed explanation of the project please refer to the report file (Report.docx) and the PPTX presentation (presentation.pptx) in the root directory, as well as the presentation video by clicking the picture above.

 FOR TESTING ON ANDROID QUICKLY: